Meet our Team

 Dr. Holder attended Seattle University, earning his degree in biology with a minor in chemistry.
 Upon graduating he conducted research on HLA genetics in Type I Diabetes Mellitus at Pacific Northwest Research Institute.
 He went on to receive a doctorate in Natural Medicine and masters in Acupuncture from Bastyr University.
 Dr. Holder spent several years developing a successful practice in Seattle, WA where he was named a Seattle Metropolitan Magazine 2010 top doctor.

 Dr. Holder relocated to Sonoma County in 2013 to be closer to friends and family.
 Dr. Holder served as President of the California Naturopathic Doctors Association Board from 2018-2020.
 Sonoma Magazine has named Dr. Holder as one of Sonoma County Top Doctors in 2016.
-Recently Dr. Holder was recently named Best Naturopathic Doctor in Bohemian’s Best of the North Bay 2025.
+Recently Dr. Holder was recently named Best Naturopathic Doctor in Bohemian’s Best of the North Bay 2025 and Physician of the Year Award from the American Association of Naturopathic Physicians.

 Dr. Holder’s Hours—